EAbarmel97/IMRF/README.md

  2. Instantiante the julia-project running `make instantiante`.

  3. Given `NGRID`: size of the spin lattice, `NUM_RUNS`: number of runs and `NUM_GENS`: number of generations.
-Run `make simulate ARGS="NGRID NUM_RUNS NUM_GENS"`.
+Run `make simulate ngrid=NGRID runs=NUM_RUNS gens=NUM_GENS`.

- 4. Run `make plot_trazes ARG="x"`.
-With x being true of false.
-If "true" the plot of the ensambled magnetization is saved under graphs/simulations
+ 4. Run `make plot_trazes assembled_magn=true`.
+If "true" the plot of the assembled magnetization is saved under graphs/simulations

  5. Run `make plot_psd` to save all the average PSD by run at each fixed temperature.

  6. Given `r`: number of realization and an array of patterns (suppose those are `pattern1, pattern2, pattern3`).
-Run `make plot_eigspectra ARGS="r pattern1 pattern2 pattern3"`
+Run `make plot_eigspectra realizations=r patterns="pattern1 pattern2 pattern3"`

- 7. To clean the "workspace" run `make cleanup_simulations && make cleanup_graphs`.
+ 7. To clean the "workspace" run `make cleanup`.
+This will delete all the simulations info and graphs persisted under the dirs
+ "simulations" and graphs".
+If instead you want to just delete all the persisted simulations, run:`make cleanup_simulations` else if you want to delete the plots saved in the "graphs" dir run `make cleanup_graphs`.